dimaslanjaka/static-blog-generator/source/_posts/2017/05/recent-widget-animations-effect-on-blogger.md

 photos:
   - https://4.bp.blogspot.com/-f-ct8DCNaLo/VSQIY4m9-iI/AAAAAAAAA-c/ZMxcl6H0S60/s1600/recent_posts.jpg
 description: How to Install News Recent Articles With Animation Effects Hello bloggers, this point i will be able to share a recent widget with
-excerpt: How to Install News Recent Articles With Animation Effects Hello bloggers, this point i will be able to share a recent widget with
 ---